pietervdvn/ALGT/src/Assets/Manual/Thesis/1IntroductionRequirements.md

 _Program Language Design_ is a vast and intriguing field.
 As this field starts to mature, a common jargon is starting to emerge among researchers to formally pin down programming languages and concepts.
 This process was started by John Backus and Peter Naur in 1960, by introducing _BNF_ in the famous ALGOL60 report \cite{BackusNaur}, where the __syntax__ of the ALGOL60 language was formally specified.
 Due to its simplicity and ease to use, BNF has become a standard tool for any language designer and has been used throughout of the field of computer science.

+The following breakthrough on formalization of program languages was made in 1968.
+The ALGOL68-report \cite{ALGOL68} was the first to give a full formal definition of the semantics of the ALGOL-language, pioneering the mathematical framework that is known today as _operational semantics_.

+Another mathematical framework to describe semantics was introduced a year later by C.A.R.
+Hoare \cite{HoareAxiomatic}, in which he introduces an __axiomatic framework__ to describe programming languages.

+The last approach capturing semantics still widely used today was introduced in 1971 by Dana Scott and Christopher Strachey.
+They introduce the technique to translate the program to a mathematical object (such as a function, transforming the input to the output), giving rise to __denotational semantics__ \cite{ScottStrachey}.

-Sadly, no such formal language is availabe to reason about the __semantics__ of a programming language.
-Researchers often use _natural deduction_ to denote semantics, but in an informal way: the natural deduction rules are denoted in {\LaTeX} for publication, but not mechanically checked, often resulting in small and large errors.
+Sadly, little tools are availabe that reason about the semantics of a programming language in a mechanized way.
+Researchers often use one of the above frameworks to denote semantics, but in an informal way: the semantics are denoted in \LaTeX for publication - often typeset as a natural deduction rule.
+This is error-prone, as no mechanical checks are performed on these rules.

-This natural deduction technique is crystallized by introducing a tool which allows the direct input of such rules.
-This provides an intuitive interface to formally create programming languages, reason about them and execute them.
-Even better, by explicitly stating the semantics of a programming language formally, these rules can be automatically transformed and programming languages can be automatically changed.

-In this master dissertation, we present a tool which:

- - Allows an easy notation for both the syntax and semantics of arbitrary programming languages.
- - Which interprets these languages.
- - Provides ways to automatically reason about certain aspects and properties of the semantics.
-- Helps with creating and testing programming languages.
-- Helps analyzing the various choices that made.
+This is changing lately, as programming language researchers are starting to two categories of tools to automate this process.
+On one hand, theorem provers are used to automate the reasoning about the semantics: tools such as COQ and Isabelle are gaining popularity in the field, checking correctness proofs of the languages.
+ On the other hand are lightweight tools, optimized for language design.
+These tools help with typesetting, translation to the theorem provers or other smaller tasks, in a simple and easy metalanguage.

  Static versus dynamic languages
 ---------------------------------

-A tradeoff that programming languages make, is the tradeoff between static and dynamic typing, thus whether a typechecker is used or not.
+A tradeoff that all programming languages make is the choice between static and dynamic typing, thus whether a typechecker is used or not.

 For example, consider the erronous expression `0.5 + True`.